vinuann/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
+## NAME : VINUTHAA NN
+## REG NO:212224040362
-# Uploading soil moisture sensor data in Thing Speak cloud
+#EX-5 Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.